fit-r2lab/r2lab.inria.fr/markdown/tuto-030-nepi-ng-install.md

 ***

-# Requires python-3.5
+# Requires asyncio and python-3.5

-`nepi-ng` is a set of python libraries; these use [the `asyncio` library](https://docs.python.org/3/library/asyncio.html), and as such require python-3.5 (as we use the latest `async def` and `await` syntax, that won't work under python-3.4).
-Please refer to the python documentation for installing that version of python on your laptop.
+`nepi-ng` is a set of python libraries; these are based on [the asyncio library](https://docs.python.org/3/library/asyncio.html)  and as such require python-3.5.
+Please refer to the Python documentation for installing that version of python on your laptop.
 You can check that this requirement is fulfilled by running